ThaboChauke/Chase-Arcade_Style_Game/README.md

 ## How to Run

-To play the game, simply execute the Python script `Chase-Snake_Type.py`.
+To play the game, simply execute the Python script ` Chase-Arcade_Style_Game`.
 The game window will appear, and you can start playing immediately.
 Follow the on-screen instructions to control the chaser turtle and collect targets.

-## Contributions

-Contributions to improve the game are welcome!
-Feel free to submit bug fixes, enhancements, or new features through pull requests.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.